The Time I Got Fired!

 Pro Tip FOR EMPLOYEES:

-In the job interview, ask great questions about the culture and the person/people who you will directly report to.
+In job interviews, ask great questions about the culture and the person/people who you will directly report to.
 Get a sense of the boss’s strengths, weaknesses, what they like, what they dislike, what type of employee thrives under them, etc. Don’t come off as demanding, but do your due diligence to ensure that you are giving your keys to a fair, helpful person in a good company so that your life will be better for having chosen to work there.